Supermono Studios: MiniSquadron

-MiniSquadron is an arcade dogfighting game which involves the user taking control of one of many aeroplanes with the objective of defeating waves of enemies in order to advance to another stage.
-In total there are eight levels of increasing difficulty, over 50 planes to unlock, and different weapons to choose from.
+MiniSquadron is an arcade dogfighting game that involves the user taking control of one of many aeroplanes with the objective of defeating waves of enemies in order to advance to another stage.
+In total, there are eight levels of increasing difficulty, over 50 planes to unlock, and different weapons to choose from.
 The company's most successful game, MiniSquadron received positive reviews and was rated #3 on appadvice.com's list of 100 greatest iPhone apps of all time.
 148Apps called it “fluid, smooth, and above all a fantastic plane-based shooter.”

 Mini Squadron SE

 The game was re-released as a special edition.
-This brought new features to the game in the form of additional unlockable planes, helicopters, weapons and levels.
+This brought new features to the game in the form of additional unlockable planes, helicopters, weapons, and levels.
 The special edition also improved on graphics.

 Rescue Rush

-A location-based arcade game that used real-world map data to generate in-game level content.
+A location-based arcade game that used real-world map data to generate in-game-level content.

 Other platforms

 There are versions of MiniSquadron on Android, Palm Pre and Sony PSP, although the PSP version has not received the same critical success as other versions.
 While it was sold at a competitive price on the PSP Minis sections of the PlayStation Network, the PSP version of the game does not support the multiplayer aspect of the game due to the quick approval rate advertised by Sony for the line of PSP mini games.
 Ports of the game for platforms other than iOS were not published by Supermono Studios, but instead were handled on Android and PSP by Gray Fin Studios and Grip Games respectively.